live-image-tracking-tools/geff/joss/paper.md

 # Acknowledgments

 We would like to thank HHMI Janelia Research Campus for hosting the 2025 Janelia Trackathon and the other attendees of the trackathon for their discussion.
-LX and JYT acknowledges support from the French National Research Agency (France BioImaging, ANR-24-INBS-0005 FBI BIOGEN).
+LX and JYT acknowledge support from the French National Research Agency (France BioImaging, ANR-24-INBS-0005 FBI BIOGEN).
+LX acknowledges support from the INCEPTION project (PIA/ANR-16-CONV-0005) and the FIRE PhD program funded by the Bettencourt Schueller foundation and the EURIP graduate program (ANR-17-EURE-0012).

 # References